CNuge/email-report/README.md

 +------------- min (0 - 59)
 ```

 Thats it!
-A simple template for a custom email report feel free to take this and use it yourself!
-I would love to hear about any interesting scrapers or data aggregation modules that you construct and run in this template!
+A simple template for a custom email report.
+Feel free to take this and use it yourself!
+I would love to hear about any interesting scrapers or data aggregation modules that you construct and run in this template.

+### Dependencies

+The example we scraper `game_scores.py` uses the beautiful soup package.
+Besides that the repository is all python3 standard library.
+You can download beautiful soup using: `pip install bs4`